 Skin changes to the breast include redness, scaliness, thickening, swelling, or tenderness.

 Changes in the nipple include pain, nipple turning inward, or abnormal discharge.

 Screening & Diagnostic Testing

 Women are encouraged to discuss their personal and family history with their physicians to best determine when breast screening should begin and to determine the type of screening.
-For women of average risk, the National Comprehensive Cancer Network recommends a mammogram annually beginning at the age of 40.
-If you have a family history of cancer, your screening may start at an earlier age.
+For women of average risk, the National Comprehensive Cancer Network recommends a mammogram annually starting at the age of 40.
+However, if you have a family history of cancer, your screening may begin at an earlier age.